splinesoft/SSDataSources/README.md

 Useful when your data is an array.
 See `SSArrayDataSource.h` for more details.

-Check out `ExampleTable` and `ExampleCollectionView` for sample table and collection views that use the array data source.
+Check out the example project for sample table and collection views that use the array data source.

 ```objc